rokka-io/rokka-site/source/_references/20-videos.md

 Be aware that the hashes for the segments are not actual source images you can search for.
 It's more of an internal hash.

-## Generating a thumbnail from a video for rendering
+## Generating a thumbnail from an imported video for rendering

-You can also generate a thumbnail from an uploaded video.
-Just use one of the supported image formats as ending (jpg, png, etc) and an appropropriate one from the beginning of the video will be generated.
+You can also generate a thumbnail from an imported video.
+Just use one of the supported image formats as ending (jpg, png, etc) and an appropriate one from the beginning of the video will be generated.

 If you want a thumbnail for a specific time in the video, you can use the stack option `timestamp` for that.